goldbergyoni/nodebestpractices/sections/errorhandling/correlationid.md

 ### One Paragraph Explainer

 Correlation ID is one of the best problem-solving patterns.
 It lets you link log records, even if they belong to different services.
 If your system consumes other services and is itself a producer service, adding a correlaction ID is a must.
 By this pattern, your transaction logs can become into a story that tells itself by filtering your logs with a specific correlation ID, instead of try linking the cross-services transaction logs to each other by yourself.
-It can save your day when a process including 20 different microservices throws an exception in one of them, and you have no idea where did the problem started across the flow.
+It can save your day when a process including 20 different microservices throws an exception in one of them, and you have no idea where did the problem start across the flow.

 <br/>